 Additionally, features like shared project views, team activity tracking and commenting enable users to communicate directly within the platform, keeping everyone aligned on project goals.

-By contrast, SEO PowerSuite is not really optimized for team-based work and requires some logistical workarounds to use it in a team environment.
+By contrast, SEO PowerSuite is not really optimized for team-based work, and requires some fairly significant logistical workarounds to use it in a team environment.

-First, you can’t buy extra seats for a SEO PowerSuite account.
+First off, you can’t buy extra seats for an SEO PowerSuite account.
 Instead, each team member must purchase their own full-priced license.

 And to work on projects simultaneously, team members have to set up and manage a separate cloud storage service called SEO PowerSuite Cloud.